sanderhahn/gozip/readme.md

 ## License

-The source code is (public domain)[UNLICENSE.txt], feel free to reuse.
+The source code is [public domain](UNLICENSE.txt), feel free to reuse.